xpcoffee/xpcoffee.github.io/_posts/2019-05-26-niblet-throttling.md

 ---
 layout: post
-title:  'A niblet - Request throttling'
+title:  'Request throttling'
 summary: Request throttling is the act of selectively refusing requests to protect a system from being overwhelmed by demand.
-tags: [niblet,distributed systems,resiliency,reliability,algorithm]
+tags: [distributed systems,resiliency,reliability,algorithm]
-permalink: a-niblet-of-throttling
+permalink: request-throttling
 ---

-**TLDR;** API/request/service `throttling` (a.k.a `rate limiting`) is the act of selectively refusing requests to protect a service from being overwhelmed by demand.
+**TLDR;** `Request throttling` (a.k.a `rate limiting`/`API throttling`/`server-side throttling`) is the act of selectively refusing requests to protect a service from being overwhelmed by demand.

 ## Service overload